This Policy applies to all board members, staff, students, parents/guardians, contractors, volunteers and visitors to the School.

 Where it is reasonable and practicable to do so, personal information is to be collected directly from the individual concerned rather than from a third party.
-This ensures that the information will be up-to-date and accurate, and the person to whom the information relates is aware of the collection.
+This ensures that the information is accurate, and the person to whom the information relates is aware of the collection.

 When collecting information from the individual, the School will take reasonable steps to inform the person:

-If a person decides not to provide requested information, it may not be possible for the School to provide the person with the services.
+If a person decides not to provide requested information, it may not be possible for the School to provide the person with the services they require based upon their relationship to the School.
 In this circumstance, the person may be informed of the consequences of the information not being provided.

 In determining the most appropriate security mechanisms, regard will be given to the following considerations:

 Access to personal information is to be restricted to those persons who have a legitimate need to know the information.
 Appropriate arrangements should be put in place at management level to ensure that access to computerised records is granted only to staff requiring such access in the course of their duties.
 Where a staff member leaves the School, or no longer requires access to particular records, their access to those records should be immediately terminated.